 These are tandem (front to back strollers) with a compact umbrella fold ~

-Summer Infant brought another tandem umbrella stroller to the game.
-The 3Dtwo “Double Convenience Stroller” has a narrow profile and is extremely light weight, though the build quality is not great.
+The 3Dtwo “Double Convenience Stroller” has a narrow profile and is extremely lightweight, though the build quality is not great.
 It holds a combined 75 pounds (max of 40 lbs in the back and 50 in the front).

 - Easy to maneuver – only ONE inch longer than a single umbrella stroller